Bedroom count

 Takeaway

-The median rent for all rentals in Madison, AL is equal to the median rent in Ardmore, AL.
+The median rent for all rentals in Madison, AL is 19% lower than the median rent in Ardmore, AL.

 Explore rent trends in neighboring markets